 Stories that move, uplift and resonate.

-President and Executive producerFRANK FIORITO
+Vice-President and Executive producerFRANK FIORITO

-Frank is one of the founding members of Noble Television.
+Frank is the other founding member of Noble Television.
 A Political Science MSc holder, Frank has built a solid reputation as a producer, writer and creative consultant on a multitude of TV productions, from factual programming to documentary series.
 Frank started his career as a researcher and writer in radio (Radio-Canada).
 He also worked as a freelance journalist, writing for some of Montreal’s most important newspapers & magazines.
 For the past 8 years, he has been working as a content producer on various TV shows.

 Among his many credits is the scientific game show Génial!
 (Télé-Québec), a 3-time Prix Gémeaux winner for best TV game show, and the Radio-Canada series Oser une autre vie.

 In 2015, he founded Noble Television with producing partner Nabil Mehchi.
 Their first series out of the gate was the International Emmy-nominated Arts doc series Interrupt This Program (aka Resilient Cities).
 The critically-acclaimed series which airs on CBC in Canada, also won the CableFax award for Best International Series and was nominated for 6 Canadian Screen Awards.
 This year, they launched Art Is My Country, a new digital series for CBC’s online platform and they produced the short doc Home No More which made its debut on CBC’s The National.